undergrad-partner-school

 One distinctive characteristic of GSU is its urban campus in downtown Atlanta.
 The university's prime location not only offers students easy access to a vibrant cityscape but also provides ample opportunities for internships, networking, and engagement with various industries.
 GSU has strong ties with the Atlanta business community, facilitating student internships, co-op programs, and job placements with prestigious corporations and organizations.
 Additionally, the university's diverse student body and inclusive campus culture foster an atmosphere of learning and collaboration, preparing students for success in the global society.

 Georgia State University is a public university located in Atlanta, GA and set in an urban environment.
-It has a campus size of 109 acres.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 60%.
-The freshman retention rate at Georgia State University is 75.49% and the six-year graduation rate is 54%.
+This school uses a semester-based calendar.
+It has an acceptance rate of 55%.
+The freshman retention rate at Georgia State University is 77.75% and the six-year graduation rate is 53%.

 Quick Facts